justinwaddy/TROP/README.md

 ### Choosing tuning parameters via cross-validation

-If you leave any `lambda_*` unspecified, TROP selects it via leave-one-out cross-validation by default. loocv is deterministic, unlike resample and
+If you leave any $\lambda$ unspecified, TROP selects it via leave-one-out cross-validation by default. loocv is deterministic, unlike resample and
 k-fold: